-Nonlinear Model for the System
+3.1.1.
+Nonlinear Model of the System

 In the system shown in Figure 1, the mass of the cart, m_1 , and the moment of inertia of the pendulum, I, contribute to the total kinetic energy, while the springs store potential energy.
 Additionally, there is potential energy due to the gravitational acceleration, g.
 The expressions for the total kinetic energy and total potential energy are provided in equations 2 - 3, respectively.